bibek22/blog/content/awk-tutorial-for-scientific-data-manipulation.md

 what the program did.

 `BEGIN` block has a line that says `print "###First Line###"`.
-Since this block runs before dealing with any line in the file `list.txt` itself, We see the line in the first line of the output.
+Since this block runs before dealing with any line in the file `list.txt` itself, we see the line in the first line of the output.
 You also see that `print` is the command to write something to the screen/file.

 Similarly, the `END` block writes to the last line i.e. after every line in the given file is evaluated.
 The line in the main block is a little different.
 It just says `print`.
 When the argument to print is missing, it just prints the line in the input file as it is as we see above.